What is a Seepage Spring

 If water seeps from the ground and covers an area of several square meters, a third method may be used.
 Pipes can be laid to collect the underground water and transport it to a collection box.
 A poured concrete wall just downslope of the pipes can trap the water for more efficient H2O collection.

-A Natural Seepage Spring is the result of an aquifer being filled to the point that the water overflows onto the land surface.
+A Natural Seepage Spring results from an aquifer being filled to the point that the water overflows onto the land surface.
 They range in size from intermittent seeps, which flow only after much rain, to huge pools flowing hundreds of millions of gallons daily.

 What is a Natural Spring?